I tried translating an entire Word document with the Cloud Translation API

 p.add_argument("--location", default=DEFAULT_LOCATION, help=f"Location (default: {DEFAULT_LOCATION})")

-p.add_argument("--glossary-id", default=None, help="Glossary ID (if specified, outputs both with and without glossary)")
+p.add_argument("--glossary-id", default=None, help="Glossary ID (when specified, outputs both with and without glossary)")

 return p.parse_args()